6 Employee Retention Strategies That Pay Off

 While you need to keep salaries in the same ballpark as your competitors, you can always sweeten the deal for your employees by investing in perks and benefits that everyone can enjoy.

-Investing in a game room, a gym, workplace showers, team-building activities, and office parties can make your employees feel appreciated, and it’s often cheaper than giving everyone a raise.
+Investing in a gym, workplace showers, team-building activities, and office parties can make your employees feel appreciated, and it’s often cheaper than giving everyone a raise.
 Think hard about what perks your employees would welcome.

 4. Employee recognition